-I admit to having a morbid fascination with the apocalypse, but I do not think that is a bad thing.
-For instance, the concept of the apocalypse has been on mankind’s collective minds since the beginning of written history.
+I admit to having a morbid fascination with the apocalypse, but I know I’m not alone.
+The concept of the apocalypse has been on mankind’s collective minds since the beginning of written history.
 Nearly every ancient society believed that the end was nigh and we should prepare accordingly.
-Beyond the religious reasons for considering the end of days (indeed, who would want to face the Four Horsemen with heavy burdens of sin?), people also wonder what happens after the apocalypse.
+Beyond the religious reasons for considering the end of days, people also wonder what happens after the apocalypse.
 We are used to the idea of civilization protecting us from lawlessness, guaranteeing us a certain standard of living and establishing a communal identity.

 Media representations of the apocalypse are as diverse as they are numerous.
 The story of Noah and the Flood and the entire Book of Revelations are both to some extent fantastic representations of the End.
 The birth of cinema brought with it more conceptions of apocalyptic events that were reflections of the times.
 The original Godzilla film is argued to be a expression of latent Japanese fears of a post-nuclear world.
 American pulp science fiction produced in the fifties may also mirror similar fears.
 Today, cinematic representations of the End include natural disaster films reflecting anxiety of global weather change.
 Literature too also reflects contemporary fears.
 Cormac McCarthy’s The Road is a dark masterpiece that tackles the question of parenthood and morality after the fall of civilization.
 The work is simply the best depiction of the apocalypse of our generation.